-The following courses match your search criteria: Term(s): Fall 2024.
-Your search returned 179 result(s).
+The following courses match your search criteria: Term(s): Spring 2025.
+Your search returned 207 result(s).

 The instructor has the discretion to alter the Method of Evaluation listed in this